instill-ai/instill-core/README.md

 ## Contributing

-We enthusiastically welcome contributions from our community!
-Whether you're a developer, designer, writer, or user, there are multiple ways to get involved:
+We welcome contributions from our community!
+Checkout the methods below:

 1. **Cookbooks**: Help us create helpful pipelines and guides for the community.
 Visit our [Cookbook repository](https://github.com/instill-ai/cookbook) to get started.